larryrentz/New-Student-Information-Application/README.md

 ```

 Create a .env file in the main directory of the project.
-copy and paste the environment variables provided to the file.
+Copy and paste the environment variables provided to the file.

 ## Usage